frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeRevenueOverview.md

 - Select the Dashboard app
 - In the upper righthand corner, select Upload and select your json file
 - Refresh your dashboard list and launch your Dashboard
-- Modify the Revenue variable and replace with your Revenue session property
+- Modify the Revenue variable filter and replace with your Revenue session property

 # User Guide